Donate Sponsor

 light coloured ginger cat standing in the shade of a garden bush

-Bushes such as Mexican orange blossom (evergreen with white star-shaped flowers), ceanothus (another bee and butterfly favourite) and sword fern can give your cat a safe place to hide and relax, and shade from the sun.
+Bushes such as Mexican orange blossom (evergreen with white star-shaped flowers), ceanothus (another bee and butterfly favourite) and sword fern can give your cat a safe place to hide and relax.
+They also provide shade from the sun.
 You could also have a small garden table which they can sit on during good weather, and underneath when it’s raining.
 Find more advice for caring for your cat in warm or cold weather.

 6. Outdoor scratching opportunities

-Thick tree trunks with rough bark can give your cat a giant vertical scratching post, and large, sturdy logs can give your cat a horizontal option.
+Thick tree trunks with rough bark can give your cat a giant vertical scratching post.
+Large, sturdy logs can give your cat a horizontal option.
 They can also provide a great refuge for the local insects!
 Find more advice about cats scratching.

 7. Create perches and escape routes

 Cats love to get up high so they can observe their territory.
 Placing a ladder up to the shed roof gives them access to somewhere up high with a great vantage point of the garden.
-Cat shelves could be placed on walls or sturdy fences, but remember that with all elevated perches the best ones are those that are close to the house and face out to the garden, giving your cat a good view and a quick route safely back inside.
+Cat shelves could be placed on walls or sturdy fences.
+But remember that with all elevated perches the best ones are those that are close to the house and face out to the garden.
+These give your cat a good view and a quick route safely back inside.

-If your cat likes sitting on benches try and keep the back of the bench against a shed, fence or wall, to give them that extra sense of security, but not the wall that neighbour’s cat likes to leap up on – no one likes to be crept up on from behind when taking a snooze in the sun.
+If your cat likes sitting on benches try and keep the back of the bench against a shed, fence or wall, to give them that extra sense of security.
+But not the wall that the neighbour’s cat likes to leap up on.
+No one likes to be crept up on from behind when taking a snooze in the sun.

 Trees also provide good high up places but keep watch as cats can’t always get down as well as they got up.
-A hole cut into a fence or gate can give elderly cats easier access to the garden, and also allow quick access if being chased.
+A hole cut into a fence or gate can give elderly cats easier access to the garden.
+It also allows for quick access if being chased.

 white-and-grey cat sat on wooden garden chair